 the programmes and gradually work towards your specialization.
 It

-is possible to switch programmes at the end of the first
+is still possible to switch programmes in the second year.

 Within the degree programme in Mathematics, you can choose between two specializations: